top of page

 TARGET SPORTS

 Nothing beats the *ping* of a slingshot ball hitting its target.
-Try out different bows at the archery range or, for those 12 and up, see if you can burry a hatchet in the target at the axe throwing range!
-Slingshots, archery and axe throwing challenge campers' focus, stability and precision as they gain confidence in their abilities.
+Try out different bows at the archery range or, for those 12 and up, see if you can burry a hatchet in the target at the hatchet throwing range!
+Slingshots, archery and hatchet throwing challenge campers' focus, stability, and precision as they gain confidence in their abilities.

 CERAMICS